-I remember many vacations driving to our beach destination for summer vacation with two young daughters asking, “Are we there yet?”
+I remember many vacations driving to our beach destination with two young daughters asking, “Are we there yet?”.
 My answer was always, “Not yet” or “We’re almost there.”
-Etc. Any parent knows what I’m talking about.
+Any parent knows what I’m talking about.

-I have two clients, professional services firms, that are both wanting to drive revenue.
-One firm has a good backlog and to drive revenue higher, that client has a capacity concern.
+I have two clients, both professional services firms, that are wanting to drive revenue.
+One firm has a good backlog and wants to drive revenue higher, but has a capacity concern.
 Is there sufficient staff to execute the work and deliver on time and on budget?
 This owner needs to increase revenue by 30% to hit his budget number for the year and is contemplating questions like, “Do you hire or try to do it with existing staff?
 And what are the implications of either decision?”

-Here’s where a few KPI’s (key performance indicators) can help the owner make a decision.
+Here’s where a few KPI’s (key performance indicators) can help an owner make a decision.
 We were able to access industry data for peers and found that the industry sales growth rate is 13%, and profits are growing at 26%.
-Billable hour efficiency is 66% (billable hours vs total hours) and revenue per employee is $170,000.
+Billable hour efficiency is 66% (billable hours vs. total hours) and revenue per employee is $170,000.
 Because of sales growth in the industry, this client has a higher billable hour efficiency and revenue per employee.
-So it was decided to add staff rather than over work existing staff.
+So, it was decided to add staff rather than over-work existing staff.

 The second client also wants to grow, but the business model for this company is to use contractors to deliver the work, so capacity is not an issue.
 This client may leverage a marketing campaign to drive revenue higher by creating awareness in the marketplace.
 But, how much do you spend on marketing and how do you measure the return?

 In both cases, a few pertinent KPI’s helped these owners get clarity of thought and execution as they drive revenue in their businesses.
+They were able to make a few key adjustments to continue working towards their year-end goals.
 You’re halfway to year-end.
 Are you livin’ on a prayer?
 What are you going to do to hit your goals in the second half of the year?